Atlantis submarine cruise

 The Ana shuttled us south meet the submarine and its tender.

 There were about 40 people in our group, mostly from a cruise ship.
-The instructions and guiding were done in English and German.
+The instructions and guiding were done first in English and then in German.
 The boat ride south to the Chankanaab marine park was interesting as we passed several hotels that you can still see through.

 Explaining (this time in German) how to use the emergency breathing aparitus on the submarine